Chair: M. Carol Zuegner

 The Department of Journalism, Media and Computing prepares students for professional careers and graduate study in a wide range of mass media, communication and technical fields.
 Majors and tracks include advertising, graphic design, information technology, news, photography, public relations, software development, and video and filmmaking.
 Courses emphasize the development of strong writing, critical thinking, design, problem-solving, visual communication, and multimedia skills.
 Students gain hands-on experience through the student newspaper, internships, membership in professional organizations and Backpack Journalism.

-Bachelor of Arts: Majors in Journalism, Graphic Design and Media
+Bachelor of Arts (B.A.): Majors in Journalism, Graphic Design and Media

 - Graphic Design and Media: Graphic Design Track